 One thing I like to do too is to look in the catalog to see how I can mix and match products together.
 I found the perfect banner die-cut in the Gift Card Envelope & Trims Thinlits Dies.
 I just trimmed the banner ends to get mine staggered.

 I hope that you enjoy my card today and we look forward to your participation in our challenge.
 I have a full supply list of products that I used below.

 Also, many of the retired items that I used are in the Clearance Rack at 60% off!

-Thank you so much for stopping by today and God bless!
+Thank you so much for stopping by today to visit me and God bless.
+Have a great weekend!

 Hello there!
 I know this is my 2nd blog post of the day, but it was important for me to get this video and blog post up today for the price point on the brushes that I'm about to show you in the below video.
 Everything is explained in the video.
 It is very short […]